The Joy of

 The claims of retirees ultimately are claims on the output being produced by current workers.
 If retirees claim an increasing share of the pie, current workers necessarily must inherit a smaller share.
 No conceivable financial arrangement can alter that fact.
 Fundamentally, the problem is that of economic growth.
 If productivity rises and economic growth is robust, disaster will be averted.
 With a rapidly rising GDP, "baby busters" could enjoy a higher absolute standard of living despite consuming a smaller share of output.
 The best way to "fix" Social Security is to generate more economic growth.

 How?
-Most macroeconomists insist increased saving is the key.
+Most macroeconomists insist increased saving and investment is the key.
 The more we save, the more resources we can plow into new technology and productivity-enhancing investments.
 More savings translates into more productive capacity for future generations; more capital per worker.
 In general, countries with the highest savings rates have the highest standards of living.
 A recent estimate by economists at the respected Brookings Institution pegs the needed increase in national savings at an extra five percent of GDP per year.
 That amount of new savings should generate enough new growth to finance the projected increase in spending on the elderly.

 Unfortunately we are not moving forward; we are backpedaling.
-Savings rates have fallen well below historical levels and show no sign of recovery.
+Savings rates have fallen below historical levels and show no sign of recovery.
 As expected, productivity growth has suffered a similar fate.
 Although the causes are still hotly debated, it appears that the Social Security System itself may have been part of the problem.
 Guaranteeing elderly citizens a minimum standard of living has reduced the needs of workers to save for retirement.
 More importantly, the system has reallocated massive amounts of dollars from middle-aged workers, whose savings rates are relatively high, to retirees, whose savings rates are very low.
 Ironically, Social Security has undermined the very behavior needed to insure its long-run success.
 Rats.

 Politicians, economists, and government advisory committees have jumped into the middle of this fray with abandon.
 Experts agree that the current system is unsustainable, but disagree on the appropriate fix.
 Two basic types of proposals have been put forth: (1) making reforms within the current system structure and (2) shifting toward a privatized system with mandated personal accounts.